GraphBLAS/graphblas-api-cpp/markdown/concepts.md

 ```

 ## Matrix Entry
 Matrix entries represent entries in a GraphBLAS matrix, which include both a tuple-like index storing the row and column index of the stored scalar value, as well as the scalar value itself.
-We say that a type `Entry` is a valid matrix entry for the scalar type `T` and index type `I` if the following semantic requirements are met.
+We say that a type `Entry` is a valid matrix entry for the scalar type `T` and index type `I` if the following requirements are met.

-### Semantic Requirements
+### Requirements
 1) `Entry` is a tuple-like type with a size of 2.
 2) The first element stored in the tuple-like type `Entry` is a tuple-like type fulfilling `TupleLike<I, I>`, storing the row and column index of the matrix entry.
 3) The second element stored in the tuple-like type `Entry` holds the matrix entry's scalar value, and is convertible to `T`.